gabsw/atm-api/README.md

 The web service will be available on `http://localhost:8080/api/v1/account`.

+## How to run common HTTP Requests
+If you are using an IDE such as IntelliJ Ultimate, you can run the most common requests for this API using the `requests.http` in the project root.

 ## Tests
 In order to run all the tests:
 1. Start the database with `docker-compose up db`.